charlyoleg2/maker_parame51/README.md

 ----------

 - Design: A parametrizable 3D parts.
 Desginix is a collection of designs.
-- Part or Reference: A particular parametrization of a design.
+- Part (a.k.a Reference or 3D-model): A particular parametrization of a design.
 - Instance: The realization of a reference.